dsummersl/sn2md/README.md

   - `rel_path`: The relative path to the image file to where the file was run from.
   - `abs_path`: The absolute path to the image file.
+- `links`: an array of links in or out of the note with the following properties:
+  - `page_number`: The page number the link is on.
+  - `type`: The link type (page, file, web)
+  - `name`: The basename of the link (url, page, web)
+  - `device_path`: The full path of the link
+  - `inout`: The direction of the link (in, out)
+- `keywords`: an array of keywords with the following properties:
+  - `page_number`: The page number the keyword is on.
+  - `content`: The content of the keyword.
+- `titles`: an array of titles with the following properties:
+  - `page_number`: The page number the title is on.
+  - `level`: The level of the title (1-4).
+  - `content`: The content of the title.
+If the area of the title appears to be text, the text, otherwise a description of it.

 ## Contributing